fed-col/italian-vocab/README.md

 To start using the tool on your machine, all you need to do is

 1. Clone the repository to your local machine using git clone `https://github.com/your-username/italian-vocab.git`
+2. Install `piptools` to simply let you install all requirements.
-2. Install the required dependencies by running `make install`.
+3. Install the required dependencies by running `make install`.
 > Please note that the `make` command is a UNIX-specific command.
 If you are working on a Windows machine, you may need to install it using a package manager like Chocolatey via the command `choco install make`, or a similar alternative.

 ## Usage